loic-sharma/extension_on_nullable/README.md

 # Summary
-If a static extension is on `T?`, dart doc will not include it on `T`’s API reference.
+If an extension method is on `T?`, dart doc will not include it on `T`’s API reference.

 # Repro

-This library has two static extensions on the `Widget` class:
+This library has extension methods on the `Widget` and `Widget?` types:

 ```dart
 class Widget {}